domschrei/aquaplanning/README.md

 * Universal and existential quantifications
 * All ADL features, i.e. disjunctive conditions with `or`, `imply`, and non-atomic `not` expressions
 * Action costs (in its basic form `(:function total-cost - number)`, with constant positive cost per operator)
+* Derived predicates (as long as the resulting ground axioms are not directly recursing on themselves)

+In addition, Aquaplanning supports the following aspects of **numeric planning**:

+* Numeric fluents (a.k.a. functions), e.g. `(capacity ?truck)`
+* Numeric expressions in preconditions, e.g. `(> (capacity ?truck) 0)`
+* Numeric effects, e.g. `(decrease (capacity ?truck) 1)`

-For planning problems using these features (or any subset), a full representation of the read problem is available in the form of Java objects after parsing, as well as a separate representation after grounding the problem.
+For planning problems using these features (or any subset), a full representation of the read problem is available in the form of Java objects after parsing, as well as a separate ground representation after grounding the problem.
 For grounding purposes, Aquaplanning traverses the problem's (delete-)relaxed planning graph, resulting in a reasonable amount of atoms and actions in most cases.

 A generic state space forward search is provided as a planner.
 As of now, a few common search strategies (BFS, DFS, A\*, Weighted A\*, Best-first, random choice) are implemented, as well as a couple of simple heuristics to guide the A\* and Best-first searches.

 At the end of the pipeline, a tiny plan validator can be employed to ensure the planner's correctness.

 ## Building and installing

 The framework is written from scratch and thus does not rely on any Planning-related frameworks.
 It does depend on antlr4 (for the parsing of PDDL files), Picocli for argument parsing, and sat4j as a SAT solver backend.
 We use [Maven](https://maven.apache.org/) as a build system to resolve these dependencies (package `maven` in Debian-based Linux distributions).
-In the base directory, run `mvn package` which will run the included JUnit tests and create a runnable jar file in `target/aquaplanning-<version>-jar-with-dependencies.jar`.
-You can launch the application with `java -jar <runnable-jar> <domain-file> <problem-file>`.
+In the base directory, run `mvn package` which will create a runnable jar file in `target/aquaplanning-<version>-jar-with-dependencies.jar`.
+You can launch the application with `java -jar <runnable-jar>`.
+JUnit tests are disabled by default (as they potentially take a long time); you can re-enable them by appending `-DskipTests=false` to the build command.

-Using the Eclipse IDE, the project can be directly imported as a Maven project and then built and/or installed.

 ## Usage